Release Notes » Release 3.8.0 (2024/10/02)

 Release Summary

-This releases (1) enhances the scheduling performance through C++20 atomic notification and (2) revised the semaphore model for better runtime control.
+This releases (1) enhances the scheduling performance through C++20 atomic notification and a bounded queue strategy and (2) revised the semaphore model for better runtime control.

 New Features